 This central London hospital is known widely for its da Vinci “Si” Surgical System, first introduced in 2004 and updated in 2011.
 This system is used for urological procedures, having four arms and two consoles it allows two urologist doctors to perform two separate operations, simultaneously.

 It’s not only the robot that is leading Guy’s and St Thomas’ technologically, they also have a touchless imaging system, allowing them to use commands and gestures to manipulate images rather than touch.
 This helps aid the sterile surgical environment.

 Wooridul Spine Hospital, Seoul

-This South Korean hospital is regarded as one of the top spinal treatment hubs in the world with its “Spine Total Care System.”
+Wooridul Spine Hospital in South Korea is regarded as one of the top spinal treatment hubs in the world with its “Spine Total Care System.”
 Computer aided spine surgery treatments include digital spinal operations, biocompatible artificial joint surgery, artificial disc replacement and much more.

 Upper River Valley Hospital, Canada

 This eco-friendly hospital is entirely paperless thanks to its healthcare information technology system.
-This means that medical data on patients can be quickly shared electronically, which assists with emergency care and the ability to work easily with other healthcare professionals outside of its own hospital.
+This means that medical data on patients at Upper River Valley can be quickly shared electronically, which assists with emergency care and the ability to work easily with other healthcare professionals outside of its own hospital.

 As an expat in any of these countries, Healthcare International medical insurance gives you access to these hospitals and thousands of others.
 Illness or accident can strike at any time, and accessing the best care can be difficult if you're away from your home country.
 Healthcare International medical insurance is designed to travel with you, taking care of you wherever you go.